konstantin-hatvan/tracey-plugin-breadcrumbs/README.md

 # tracey-plugin-breadcrumbs

-Generates a breadcrumbs navigation for reqruirements.
+Generates a breadcrumbs navigation for requirements.

 ## Usage